ACM provides in-state tuition rates for approved degree programs

 With the heavy push to secure a college degree combined with the increasing cost of college, families face tough decisions: how to pay for college without excessive student loan debt.
 For Kentucky students pursuing degree programs not offered in state, out-of-state tuition rates could cost twice as much as in state.

 The Council, as part of the Southern Regional Education Board, participates in the Academic Common Market.
 This program provides discounted tuition for degree programs at select schools in participating states.
-To qualify for ACM, students prove residency in Kentucky and select a degree program not offered in state.
+To qualify for ACM, students prove residency in Kentucky and select an approved degree program not offered in state.
 More than 1,900 undergraduate and graduate programs are available.

 How students benefit from ACM